Get an independent review of Construction Documents for Completeness, Consistency, Coordination and Constructability before you build.

 d.
 Are site utilities drawings coordinated with mechanical, electrical, plumbing, and fire protection (MEP&FP) drawings in terms of utility locations, inverts, sizes, site-to-building connections, and connections by one trade to equipment by another?

 The extent of a peer review of construction documents depends on the budget for the review, the available review time, the condition and completeness of the drawings and specifications, and the agreed scope of the review.
-The project’s architect maintains responsibility for deciding how to proceed in response to review comments, and the review does not relieve the project’s architect of any professional responsibilities or liability, nor is there any transfer of that responsibility and liability to the reviewer.
+The project’s Architect maintains responsibility for the design and deciding how to proceed in response to review comments.